 Looking for fun under the sun?
 How about fun under the water?
 Make the most of your luxury getaway by taking a trip under the sea.
-Here are some of the must-visit diving destinations for your 2019.
+Here are some of the must-visit diving destinations to visit in 2019.

 Divers traveling to the Eastern Mediterranean this summer are advised to check out the resplendent coast of Croatia.
 With its abundance of unique diving sites, each rich with its own local history, you are sure to find an underwater setting for your level of proficiency.
 Shipwrecks and underwater lakes in Taranto, Dubrovnik and Tomislav (Lorkum Island) offer fascinating vistas for curious—and experienced—divers.
 For beginners, Bol (Brac Island) provides a sunnier, scenic alternative replete with white sand beaches and friendly dolphins.